Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### No Variant

-* This is the "base" game, with 5 suits.
+* This is the "normal" game, with 5 suits.
 Unlike some real-life versions of the game, Hanabi Live uses the following five suit colors:
   * Blue
   * Green
   * Yellow
   * Red
   * Purple

-### Six Suits
+### 6 Suits

 * A teal suit is added.
 * It works identical to the other suits in that you can clue teal cards with teal clues.
 * (This is the first [official variant](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md#multicolor-variants).)

-### Four Suits
+### 4 Suits

 * The purple suit is removed.

-### Three Suits
+### 3 Suits

-* The red and purple suits are removed.
+* The yellow and purple suits are removed.

 ### Black